Entrepreneurship and Business

 Students on this degree course will typically take core modules in the first year of study and select from a range of optional modules in the second and final year of the course.
-Beginners normally follow a set programme in their beginners’ language in the first two years of the course.
-For more details of optional modules in your particular language combination, please see the relevant web page for individual language departments.
+Beginners normally follow a set programme in their beginners’ language in the first two years of the course, with the same range of optional modules available to them in their final year.
+For more details of optional modules in your particular language combination, please see the pages for our single honours languages degrees.

 Introduction to French and Francophone Studies